centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ### Change of Registrant

-The change of Registrant of .CA, .CH, .IT, .LI, .SE and .SG TLDs requires a special procedure called TRADE.
-This function is available under the Management Tools of the domain.
+Will be automatically executed when Contact Information has changed accordingly.
+If there are costs for this process, we will output them in the WHMCS Activity Log for Reference.
+WHMCS is not invoicing this as it is completely incompatible with Domain Trades.

+We are looking for a solution to get this improved, but probably impossible as long WHMCS Core isn't support this natively.

 ### .SWISS Registrations

-Our registrar module is now supporting .SWISS registrations.
-(This function requires WHMCS 6.x)
+Our registrar module is supporting .SWISS registrations.
+This function requires WHMCS 6.x and has been reviewed from scratch in our Registrar Module Version 6.

-.SWISS domain names are different and cannot be registered with the normal **AddDomain** command.

-In order to apply for a .SWISS domain name it is always required to request a domain application with the **AddDomainApplication** command and to provide the class 'GOLIVE'.
+When using our Module in Version < 6:

-Moreover .SWISS registrations require 2 additional domain fields.
+.SWISS registrations require 2 additional domain fields.
 Please add the following code at the end of the **/resources/domains/additionalfields.php** file:

 ```php
 ## .SWISS DOMAIN REQUIREMENTS ##